 Laugh.
 Attack.
 Reflect.

 HOBBES is a party game for adults with a sense of humor about life.
 There are many party games out there, but you will likely find this board game to be much different.
-Try something new.

 HOBBES plays best with a large group of friends and family who are familiar with one another’s foibles, habitual behavior and past history.
+The game will liven up your dinner party.

 Inspired by the famous quote by 17th century English philosopher Thomas Hobbes, this game is about the joys of life – whether self-inflicted or imposed upon you - and timeless words of wisdom to help you understand, endure and transcend your besieged existence.